-Laying a Stone Floor – Water-fed Underfloor Heating
+Advice on Confidently Laying a Stone Floor -Water-Fed Underfloor Heating with Success

 The following illustrates the process of laying a natural stone floor onto a new screed with a water-fed heating system.